Mise of Lewes: Aftermath

-The government led by Montfort soon ran into problems; he faced poor finances, general disorder, and the threat of invasion from exiled royalists in France.
-It was decided – since the French arbitration committee had come to nothing – to set up a provisional administration, consisting of Montfort, the young Earl of Gloucester, and the Bishop of Chichester.
+The government led by de Montfort soon ran into problems; he faced poor finances, general disorder, and the threat of invasion from exiled royalists in France.
+It was decided – since the French arbitration committee had come to nothing – to set up a provisional administration, consisting of de Montfort, the young Earl of Gloucester, and the Bishop of Chichester.
 These three were to elect a council of nine, to govern until a permanent settlement could be reached.
 By the Peace of Canterbury in August, Henry and Edward were forced to accept even stricter terms than those of the Mise of Lewes.
 According to this new agreement, the current form of government was to remain in force throughout the reign of King Henry, and into that of Edward.
 To keep the borders safe, Montfort had been forced to release Roger Mortimer and other royalist Marcher lords after the Battle of Lewes.
-In December, Montfort forced Mortimer, Roger de Clifford and Roger de Leybourne to promise to leave the country for Ireland.
+In December, de Montfort forced Mortimer, Roger de Clifford and Roger de Leybourne to promise to leave the country for Ireland.
 Then, in January, he summoned a parliament at Leicester which became known as Montfort's Parliament, including representatives from the shires and boroughs; an innovation in English government.
 Here Montfort secured the support of the community of the realm for his continued rule.

-Montfort's success was illusory, however.
+De Montfort's success was illusory, however.
 The terms of the Peace of Canterbury were rejected by a papal legate in negotiations at Boulogne.
 Meanwhile, the Marcher lords did not leave the country, and remained a thorn in the side of the regime.
 The triumvirate at the head of government broke up when the Earl of Gloucester defected to the royalist side.
 In May, Edward was able to escape captivity, with Gloucester's help.
-Edward started on a campaign of re-conquest, while Montfort was forced to suppress a rebellion in the Marches.
+Edward started on a campaign of re-conquest, while de Montfort was forced to suppress a rebellion in the Marches.
 He succeeded only by making large concessions to Llewelyn, and then moved east to join forces with his son Simon.
 Edward, however, routed the younger Simon at Kenilworth Castle.
-On 4 August 1265 Montfort found himself trapped at Evesham, forced to give battle with a much smaller army than the royals.
-The battle soon turned into a massacre; Montfort himself was killed and mutilated on the field.
+On 4 August 1265 de Montfort found himself trapped at Evesham, forced to give battle with a much smaller army than the royals.
+The battle soon turned into a massacre; de Montfort himself was killed and mutilated on the field.
 Even with Montfort dead resistance remained, particularly at the virtually impregnable Kenilworth Castle.
 In October 1266 the Dictum of Kenilworth set down terms by which the rebels could obtain pardons, and by the end of the year the garrison surrendered.